platformsh/platformsh-docs/docs/src/integrations/observability/blackfire.md

 ## Testing the performance of each new deployment

-Blackfire's native integration with Platform.sh enables you to verify the performance of your code each time you deploy a branch, in production, staging or development.
+Blackfire's native integration with Platform.sh enables you to verify the performance of your application each time you deploy a branch, in production, staging or development.

 1. [Setup the Blackfire Builds integration](https://blackfire.io/docs/integrations/paas/platformsh#builds-level-enterprise);
 2. Optionally, [setup the integration with your Git provider](https://blackfire.io/docs/integrations/git/index), and get commit status updates from build reports;